Re-fighting famous battles with amateur style omniscience

 In this reality the English army of Henry V was withdrawing towards Calais in northern France.
 Riddled with dysentery and short of food the English found their path blocked by a much larger French army.
 Henry deploys his army (men at arms and predominantly longbowmen) in a recently ploughed field with forests close on either flank.
 The archers drove pointed stakes into the ground to repel cavalry.

 The French were led by Constable Charles d’Albret and assorted nobles.
-They arrayed the army into two or three lines of men-at-arms, along with two wings of 600ish cavalry each, and a large rear guard.
-Numbers of French archers and crossbowmen seem to have been relegated to the rear and sides and played little part in the battle.
+They arrayed the army into two lines of dismounted men-at-arms, along with two wings of 600ish cavalry each, and a large rear guard of cavalry.
+Numbers of French archers and crossbowmen seem to have been relegated to the second line and played little part in the battle.
 The French delayed attacking, preferring to wait for yet more troops to arrive.

-The main French lines advance across the now churned up, muddy field into the face of professional archers.
-Those who survived the hail of arrows engaged the English lines and pushed it back whilst taking shot from the now flanking bowmen.
-When the arrows ran out, the less encumbered archers charged in and attacked the exhausted and disordered French men-at-arms.
+The French lines of densely packed infantry advanced across the now churned up, muddy field into the face of professional archers.
+Those who survived the hail of arrows engaged the English line and pushed it back whilst taking shot from the now flanking bowmen.
+When the arrows ran out, the lightly armoured archers charged in and attacked the exhausted and disordered French men-at-arms.
 The second French line reached the melee but the narrowness of the battlefield created a press of bodies which, along with the mud, hindered their heavily armoured soldiers.
 The French were killed or taken prisoner in their thousands.

 There are desperate and dire moments when the English baggage train is wiped out, and then numerous French prisoners are put to the sword when a renewed offensive seems imminent.
-However, after three hours of fighting the second French line is also smashed.
+However, after three hours of fighting the second French line is also smashed and the French cavalry reserve, which had declined to join the fray, retreated.
 The English had won the day and taken comparatively light casualties compared to the French.

 This is the wrong place to fight ya French twits.
 Maybe not the worst ground ever, but YOU PICKED IT!
 Embarrasingly bad.
 Charging across muddy ploughed fields!
 Dense forests to protect the English flanks and constrict your own numerical advantage!
 ‘Stupidly confident’ or just plain old ‘stupid’?

-When the English goad you with arrow fire – pull your frontal cavalry back and get your dismounted knights/infantry to raise their shields (tell me you brought shields?) and start towards them.
+To the English front your dismounted men-at-arms and third cavalry arm (flanking the infantry) will form up.
+When the English goad you with arrow fire – pull your frontal cavalry back and get your infantry to raise their shields (tell me you brought shields?) and start towards them.
 Meh, see it’s just pointy sticks at this range.
 Hopefully your missile troops will be returning the favour.

 Your infantry are on the nasty muddy slog towards the English lines.
-But this time less bunched up and with fewer longbow men to contend with.
-When they are almost there, blow some horns and sound the attack.
-Your frontal cavalry charges in on either side of the infantry who should already be getting to grips.
-If there is no room then at least they are across the field without being exhausted and/or perforated.
-This frontal attack will still be hard going, but the English will be very busy holding you off.
+But this time less bunched up and with fewer, or more distracted, longbowmen to contend with.
+When they are almost across the kill box, blow some horns and sound the attack.
+Your frontal cavalry charges in, on either side of the infantry, who should already be getting to grips.
+The cav may still have to negotiate the archers’ stake hedge but hopefully the longbows are already embattled by infantry on their flanks.
+This frontal attack will be hard going, but the English will be very busy holding you off.
 The slam dunk comes from the cavalry in the rear- they gallop around the forests and charge into the English derriere, wreaking havoc.

-With any luck the Enemy will fill their breeches and break like a rotten twig.
-And yes, now you can murder the helpless English baggage train, again.
-Better hope the English don’t have any of your buddies captive though!
+With any luck the enemy will fill their breeches and break like a rotten twig.
+And yes yes, now you can murder the helpless English baggage train.

 Battle of Naseby – 1645, the English Civil War (Cav comes back)